You Never Realize Your Jaw Is Capable Of Dropping That Far, But It Is

 4pm arrived, and with a notepad and pen in one hand and a cellphone in the other, I waited.
 The phone rang, and somehow, I managed not to squeak or babble like a loon.

 They loved my book.
-They loved my book, and they wanted to buy my book, and there was even more than that (but I can’t get into it – I’ll share later, I promise) and lots of contract details that I dutifully wrote down and then the call ended and I sat there frozen in stunned silence.
+They loved my book, and they wanted to buy my book, and there was even more than that – they wanted to make a two-book deal and include the sequel!
+There were lots of contract details that I dutifully wrote down and then the call ended and I sat there frozen in stunned silence.

-And then I started laughing, because here I was, a single mom, who just landed the deal of her dreams and not only could I not crow about it to my blog followers, I had $1.82 in my bank account and couldn’t even afford a bottle of champagne.
+And then I started laughing, because here I was, a single mom, who just landed the deal of her dreams and not only could I not crow about it to my blog followers, my kids were gone to their father’s house for the weekend, I was all alone, I had $1.82 in my bank account and couldn’t even afford a bottle of champagne.

-A good friend came through for me, however, along with a box of chocolates, and that evening, I celebrated (as my friend author Suzanne Finnamore would say) “with extreme prejudice.”
+A good friend came through for me, however, along with a bottle and a box of chocolates, and that evening, I celebrated (as my friend author Suzanne Finnamore would say) “with extreme prejudice.”